production & ethics

 A good chef starts with good ingredients – it’s the same for clothes.
 We use only high-quality fabrics and production methods that are kind to the planet, and factories that respect their employees.
 We strive to minimise our impact on the environment as we bring you your favourite styles in the colours you love.
 And in contrast to the trend for fast fashion, our high-quality clothes are designed to last, wear after wear, wash after wash, season after season.

 Bags sent out to our customers are made of LDPE 4 plastic (low-density polyethylene) and are fully recyclable at many supermarkets and recycling centres.
 Our catalogues are suitable for kerbside paper recycling.
-Boxes containing new stock from the factories are reused in our warehouse and any surplus boxes are collected by a local carrier company for reuse.
-They are also used to send out large customer orders.
+Boxes containing new stock from the factories are reused in our warehouse and any surplus boxes are either collected by a local carrier company for reuse, or used to send out large customer orders.

 We have new compressing machines that crush all our cardboard, paper and plastic bags on site and turn them into compacted bales which are then collected monthly for recycling.
 It’s all part of our wider green initiative to reduce our carbon footprint.